Executives, leaders and organizations need to stop using some four-letter words ASAP.

 There is another set of four letter words, however, that I propose we use 10 times more often at work:

-These are words that can transform your organization, unlocking employee potential and spurring innovation.
+These are the positive four-letter words that can transform your organization, unlocking employee potential and spurring innovation.

 Indeed, hope is as potent a four-letter word as hate.
 It is often used to convey a wish -- "I hope I get a bonus."
 Combined with the word "to" it conveys a greater expectation that what is wished for will be fulfilled.
 "I hope to see to you soon."
 Combine it with the word "for" and it takes on a slightly different meaning.
 But in all its permutations, the word hope has a positive aura that empowers employees.

-Permit me to throw out another four-letter word we almost never hear in the office.
+Permit me to throw out another positive four-letter word we almost never hear in the office.

 That word is love.
 If we do use the word love at work, it's typically in the haphazard way we use the word hate.
 "I love beets" or "I love this TV show."

-I can understand our reticence to use this word at work.
+I can understand our reticence to use these positive four-letter words at work, especially the word love.
 Compared with some other languages, the English language is actually pretty weak when it comes to the word love.
 Greek, for example, has four different words for love.

 Storge expresses a family kind of love.
 Eros describes the passionate love between lovers.
 Philia is the love you feel for a best friend or for your home city.
 The fourth kind, Agape, is selfless love, or charity -- toward friends and enemies alike.
 It is an unconditional love that has no expectation of reciprocation.